brajeshwar/brajeshwar.github.io/_posts/2011/2011-11-24-25-fun-holiday-ipadiphone-games-and-apps-for-your-kid.md

 # 25+ Fun Holiday iPad/iPhone Games and Apps for your kid

-<a href="http://laaija.com/">My daughter</a> turns three this December (2011).
-She has had an iPad since her Second Birthday.
+My daughter turns three this December (2011).
 Here are the top Games and Apps my daughter loves to play.
 I hope your kid will like it too and keep them happy, while having fun during the Holidays.

 ## Here is the list (not in any particular order):